0xPolygon/polygon-docs/docs/cdk/overview.md

 ### How Does It Work?

-Polygon CDK simplifies the process of building Layer 2 blockchains by providing pre-built components for every essential layer of a chain.
+Polygon CDK simplifies the process of building Layer 2 blockchains by providing pre-built components of a chain.
 Here’s how it works at a high level:

 #### Execution Layer